Download and print as a PDF (163kB pdf)

 - Does Emgality have any side effects?

-- What should someone do if they experience these?
+- What should I do if I experience these?

 - What happens after I start using Emgality?